 A Mercury River under the Pyramid of the Sun in Mexico

 Recently archaeologists discovered a river of liquid mercury running under a subterranean tunnel that is beneath the Temple of the Feathered Serpent that is found in Teotihuacan, Mexico.
 Archeologists believe that this tunnel could represent an underworld river which leads to a Royal tomb, especially since the remains of Teotihuacan kings have never been found to date.
 The discovery would be of great importance to archaeologists as it will unravel plenty of mysteries about the Teotihuacan civilization.

-Our thanks to Northwest Tree Pros for sponsoring today’s post and helping to get our site up and active!
-If you need tree removal, stump grinding, tree trimming, or any other tree related service, please check them out!
+Our thanks to DMT Property Maintenance for sponsoring today’s post and helping to get our site up and active!
+If you need Racine mulch installation or any other type of landscaping please check them out!